The UK Sites To Sell Secondhand Clothes Online

 eBay

-I’ve been selling secondhand clothes on eBay since 2005.
-Whilst there have been lots of changes since 2005, I still rate eBay as a great place to sell secondhand clothes online, due to its huge global market.
+I’ve been selling clothes on eBay since 2005.
+Whilst there have been lots of changes since then, and it’s not got the reach it once had, I still rate eBay as a good place to sell secondhand clothes online.
+It still commands a large audience.

 eBay offers a range of selling options.
 You can list your clothing as a “buy it now”.
 This allows buyers to immediately purchase the item at a set price.